Carrie’s IVF success story

-Carrie Thomas from South Wales had suffered from endometriosis and eventually had both Fallopian tubes removed and IVF was the only chance of pregnancy - but this time success followed success.
+Carrie Thomas from South Wales had suffered from endometriosis and eventually had both Fallopian tubes removed.
+IVF was the only chance of pregnancy - but this time success followed success.

 After three unsuccessful years of trying to conceive and operations for endometriosis, which meant having both Fallopian tubes removed, it seemed our best chance of pregnancy was with IVF.
 Once we’d made the decision, I felt a sense of relief - it almost felt like fertility was now to be taken out of my hands.
 The only problem was I didn’t really know much about IVF or what it actually entailed.
 So our first step was an appointment at the London Women’s Clinic in Swansea.